Urvik08/sillibus/README.md

 ## What's next for Sillibus
-Get the server up and running and get google calendar in there.
+Get the server up and running and getting google calendar integrated.